magicoli/OpenKJ-RequestServer/README.md

 # OpenKJ Standalone Request Server

+This fork is a work in progress.
+It is an attempt to mordernize the presentation and the coding methods of the original [OpenKJ/StandaloneRequestServer](https://github.com/OpenKJ/StandaloneRequestServer).
+While it is functional, it does not fit the goals yet.

+## Original README:

 Standalone basic single-venue request server implementation for use with OpenKJ.

 Note: This is intended for people who already know how to configure and manage their own webservers and have a general familiarity with php.
 The easier and more feature rich option is to use the hosted service available at https://okjsongbook.com